pluginever/wc-min-max-quantities/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set required minimum and maximum order quanlities or amounts for products individually, category-wise or globally with step control.
+Set the required minimum and maximum order quantities or amounts for individual products, categories, or globally with quantity step control.

 == Description ==

-**[Min Max Quantities for WooCommerce](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** lets set required minimum and maximum order quanlities or amounts in WooCommerce.
-You can set quantity and price thresholds for simple products as well as variable products.
-You can also set conditions targetting the cart.
+**[Min Max Quantities for WooCommerce](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** allows you to specify the minimum and maximum order quantities or amounts in WooCommerce.
+You can set quantity and price thresholds for both simple and variable products.
+You can also specify conditions that apply to the cart.

-These brilliant features will empower you to restrict your customers from purchasing items if the product quantity and price conditions are not met.
-For instance, if you set a minimum and maximum product quantity for a product, customers will not be able to check out if they attempt to purchase a quantity that is lower than the minimum or higher then the maximum you have set.
-Likewise, you can also set a minimum and maximum range for the product price.
+These amazing features will allow you to restrict customers from purchasing items if the product quantity and price conditions are not met.

+For example, if you specify a minimum and maximum product quantity for a product, customers will be unable to check out if they try to purchase a quantity that is less than the minimum or greater than the maximum.
+Similarly, you can specify a minimum and maximum price range for the product.

 === ✨ THE BENEFITS OF MIN MAX QUANTITIES FOR WOOCOMMERCE: ===

-* Some products are only profitable when ordered in larger quantities, otherwise you lose money.
-By setting a minimum order quantity or amount, you can get rid of unprofitable orders.
+* Some products are only profitable when purchased in bulk; otherwise, you lose money.
+You can eliminate unprofitable orders by establishing a minimum order quantity or amount.
-* If you are not capable of delivering a product more than certain quantity, you can set a maximum order quantity or amount so that customers can not purchase a product if the quantity is more than the maximum.
+* If you are unable to deliver more than a certain quantity of a product, you can set a maximum order quantity or amount so that customers cannot purchase a product if the quantity exceeds the maximum.
-* Some products can be sold only in certain quantities for the packaging purpose, you can set a quantity group so that customers can not purchase the product other than the predefined quantity group.
+* Some products can only be sold in specific quantities for packaging reasons; you can set a quantity group so that customers cannot purchase the product in any quantity other than the predefined quantity group.

 === 💻 Find Out More: ===